Technology-Notes/kiemlicz-util-wiki/Salt.md

 Each _state_ is then executed on targeted minion (slave).
 By default minions are targeted using minion id - special generated grain (its default value is the minion hostname).
 Detailed description how does the state execute on minion is provided in [Modules](https://github.com/kiemlicz/util/wiki/Salt-Modules) section

-Details about how to interact with salt can be found in [usage](https://github.com/kiemlicz/util/wiki/Salt#usage) and in [scripts](https://github.com/kiemlicz/util/wiki/Salt-Scripts) sections
+Information about how to interact with salt can be found in [usage](https://github.com/kiemlicz/util/wiki/Salt#usage) and in [scripts](https://github.com/kiemlicz/util/wiki/Salt-Scripts) sections

 ## Details
 Salt architecture consists of [multiple components](https://docs.saltstack.com/en/latest/topics/development/modular_systems.html),